 This Day In Writing History

-On March 6th, 1927, the legendary Columbian writer Gabriel García Márquez was born in Aracataca, Columbia.
+On March 6th, 1927, the legendary Colombian writer Gabriel García Márquez was born in Aracataca, Colombia.
 He was born Gabriel José de la Concordia García Márquez.
-His parents left him in the care of his maternal grandparents and moved to another town to seek their fortune.
+His parents left him in the care of his maternal grandparents and moved away to seek their fortune.

 Gabriel adored his grandparents.
-His grandfather, Colonel Nicolás Ricardo Márquez Mejía, was a hero of the Thousand Days War, Columbia's civil war of 1899-1902, where the Liberal Party revolted against the country's thoroughly corrupt Conservative leadership.
+His grandfather, Colonel Nicolás Ricardo Márquez Mejía, was a hero of the Thousand Days War, Colombia's civil war of 1899-1902, where the Liberal Party revolted against the country's thoroughly corrupt Conservative government:

 Gabriel's grandmother, Doña Tranquilina, was a storyteller, and she would regale him with tales of ghosts, premonitions, omens, curses, magic, and such.
 She was "the source of the magical, superstitious and supernatural view of reality."

 It was she who inspired his literary style of magical realism, in which magical elements and events are injected into ordinary, realistic situations.

 While studying law at the University of Cartagena, Gabriel García Márquez switched gears and began a career in journalism, during which he would serve as a reporter, columnist, and editorial writer.
 In 1955, Márquez was working as a writer for the newspaper El Espectador when he uncovered a major scandal.